JadenLi613/Loan-Default-Prediction/README.md

 After evaluating the six models, the CatBoost model achieved the best performance with an AUC score of 74.88%.
 This model was chosen as the best model for predicting loan defaults.

 The project also includes a data visualization analysis report for better understanding of the results.

+## How to Use

+You can run this code by looking at the Essay in the main branch, which has detailed steps and predicted results.

+Datasets and Code have placed in the Master branch and you can view it at any time.